OWASP/Top10/2017/en/0xA5-Misconfiguration.md

 3. Does your error handling reveal stack traces or other overly informative error messages to users?

 4. Do you still use ancient configs with updated software?
-Do you adhere on obsolete backward compatibility?
+Do you continue to support obsolete backward compatibility?

 5. Are the security settings in your application servers, application frameworks (e.g., Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values?

-6. Does the server not send any security directives to client agents (e.g. in headers) or are they not set to secure values?
+6. For web applications, does the server not send security directives to client agents (e.g. [HSTS](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet)) or are they not set to secure values?

-7. Is any of your software out of date? (see 2017-A9)
+7. Is any of your software out of date? (see A9:2017)

 Without a concerted, repeatable application security configuration process, systems are at a higher risk.